madixson/DogsvsCats_4380Project/README.md

 * Describe any manipulations you performed to the data.
 * The images from the dataset vary in sizes, thus is needed to be standardly resized, for example to 200 x 200 pixels.
 * Proceeding with a high GPU with a minimum of 12 GB, (Google Colab Pro was used), we can load all the images, reshape them, and store it all in an array.
+* Alternatively, redirect files into standard directories and use Keras to load progressively.

 #### Data Visualization